MRBlach/email-template-restaurant-promo/README.md

 ### You may also like..

-+ [HTML Email Template: sign-up confirmation](https://github.com/MRBlach/email-template-sign-up-confirmation "example confirmation email") - template for confirmation email.
++ [HTML Email Template: success confirmation](https://github.com/MRBlach/email-template-success "example confirmation email") - template for confirmation email.